millerk22/emc2-labs/EMC2-Labs-Fall/lab02_revised.rst

 .. code-block:: python

    def mult_add(x,y):
-      w = multiply(x,y)+x  # Here we call the function multiply that we defined earlier. return w             # Make sure that the cell containing the definition of multiply has already been executed.
+      w = multiply(x,y) + x   # Here we call the function multiply that we defined earlier. return w                # Make sure that the cell containing the definition of multiply has already been executed.

 >>> mult_add(3,7)
 24